If you’re a carer, there’s financial support out there to help you. Find out what’s available and how to apply.

 How does Carer’s Allowance affect other benefits?

-Carer’s Allowance can also affect other benefits you might be already getting – so you might be paid less in another benefit.
+Carer’s Allowance can affect other benefits you might be already getting – so you might be paid less in another benefit.

 It will count as income if you’re getting Universal Credit.
 But you might also qualify for extra Universal Credit because you’re a carer.